inikulin/esotope/README.md

 *ECMAScript code generator on steroids*

-This project was started as a fork of the [escodegen](https://github.com/Constellation/escodegen) with intention to speed up original code. *escodegen* is a great project, however it was constant bottleneck in our project, where we doing real-time JavaScript code instrumentation.
-When nearly 70% of the original code was rewritten it become clear that it can't be issued as a PR to the original repo and I decided to leave it as a standalone project.
-Currently esotope is x2 times faster than escodegen in node v0.10.x and x4.5 times faster in node v0.11.x ([benchmark](https://github.com/inikulin/esotope/tree/master/benchmark)).
+This project has been started as a fork of [escodegen](https://github.com/Constellation/escodegen) with intention to speed up the original code. *escodegen* is a great project, however it was a constant bottleneck in our project, where we are doing a real-time JavaScript code instrumentation.
+When nearly 70% of the original code was rewritten, it became clear that it cannot be issued as a PR to the original repo and I decided to leave it as a standalone project.
+Currently esotope is x2 times faster than escodegen in node v0.10.x, and x4.5 times faster in node v0.11.x ([benchmark](https://github.com/inikulin/esotope/tree/master/benchmark)).
-However in production we've seen x10 times performance gain is some cases.
+However in production we've seen x10 times performance gain in some cases.

 ##Install
 ```